-In addition to her primary duties as receptionist and print shop coordinator, Ms. Orser also serves as a dorm aide and coach, and as the advisor for the student leadership and yearbook clubs.
+In addition to her primary duties as an administrative assistant, receptionist and print shop coordinator, Ms. Orser also serves as a dorm aide and coach, and as the advisor for the student leadership and yearbook clubs.

 During her time at SCSU, Ms. Orser was an NCAA Scholar Athlete for six out of eight semesters as a lacrosse player; she is also a member of the National Council of Social Studies (NCSS).
 Ms. Orser lives in Lakeville, CT.

 “I am extremely excited to start my experience at MBS.”